-When getting bids for sewer pipe repair, you may be presented with the option of “tunneling”.
+When getting bids for a sewer pipe repair, you may be presented with the option of “tunneling”.
 This is the process of digging a tunnel under a residential or commercial building and then having manpower crawl into the confined space under the building to remove the old pipes and hang new ones from the slab.
 The appeal in this process lies with the prospect of not having to cut through floors, saving costs in replacing flooring as well as other damaged finishes.
-However, Pipelining Technologies, Inc. strongly warns against the tunneling process due to serious safety concerns, structural repercussions and the liability involved.
-A trenchless method, such as pipe lining, may be an eligible alternative for your property, eliminating these unnecessary risks.
+However, Pipelining Technologies, Inc. strongly warns against the tunneling process due to serious safety concerns, structural repercussions, and the liability involved.
+A trenchless method, such as pipelining, maybe an eligible alternative for your property, eliminating these unnecessary risks.

 What are the Safety Concerns of Tunneling to Replace Pipes?

 First, proper ventilation must be ensured.
-OSHA requires that fresh air be supplied to all underground work areas in sufficient amounts to prevent accumulation of harmful gases, dusts, fumes, mists or vapors.
-If natural air flow does not provide the necessary air quality, the contractor must provide mechanical ventilation to ensure the employee has enough air.
+OSHA requires that fresh air be supplied to all underground work areas in sufficient amounts to prevent the accumulation of harmful gases, dust, fumes, mists, or vapors.
+If natural airflow does not provide the necessary air quality, the contractor must provide mechanical ventilation to ensure the employee has enough air.

 Another safety concern would be loose soils.
 One of the “fatal four”, or the top four causes of death in the construction industry, includes “getting stuck in/between” somewhere or something.
 If soil stability in the tunnel weakens after ground vibrations from heavy machinery or high tide, there is the possibility of a section of the tunnel wall caving in and trapping/engulfing a worker.